linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

 ## GCE

-The GCE ingress should be meshed with ingress mode enabled, i.e. with the `linkerd.io/inject: ingress` annotation rather than the default `true`.
+The GCE ingress should be meshed with ingress mode enabled, i.e. with the `linkerd.io/inject: ingress` annotation rather than the default `enabled`.

 This example shows how to use a [Google Cloud Static External IP Address](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)